 - Quoted by Bloomberg Daily Labor Report & Bloomberg Law, Talkin/ ‘Bout All Generations: Workplace Age Diversity Lacking, by Patrick Dorrian, (11/28/2016).

-- Quoted in VOX article, Megyn Kelly, Gretchen Carlson’s Sex harassment claims could oust Roger Ailes from Fox News, by Emily Crockett, 7/19/16.
+- Quoted by VOX, Megyn Kelly, Gretchen Carlson’s Sex harassment claims could oust Roger Ailes from Fox News, by Emily Crockett, 7/19/16.
 Also quoted by VOX in Why one harassment allegation against powerful men like Roger Ailes often leads to many more, by Emily Crockett, (7/8/16).

-- Quoted in New York Times article, Trying to Make a Case for Age Discrimination, by Elizabeth Olson (March 18, 2016).
+- Quoted by New York Times, Trying to Make a Case for Age Discrimination, by Elizabeth Olson (March 18, 2016).